Gay Community News (Dublin): History

 In the late 1980s, activists Tonie Walsh and Catherine Glendon sought to establish a free LGBTQ+ publication.
 The National Gay Federation (now National LGBT Federation) had previously published two unsuccessful LGBTQ+ periodicals, but agreed to establish an LGBTQ+ newspaper.
-GCN's first issue was published on 10 February 1988 as an eight-page tabloid newspaper.
+GCNs first issue was published on 10 February 1988 as an eight-page tabloid newspaper.
 This first issue was designed by Niall Sweeney and in the 1990s was printed by The Meath Chronicle.
 It has been published consistently each month, with one exception.
 Its distribution was primarily through the pubs and clubs associated with the LGBTQ+ community, as well as other LGBTQ+ friendly spaces such as student unions, some books shops, and community and arts centres.

 GCN is owned and published by the National LGBT Federation (NXF), which is a voluntary organisation.
 GCN was originally funded by the Irish state during the economically difficult 1980s and early 1990, it still carries funding banners from the National Development Plan and Pobal.
 GCN stated that government and advertising funding did not impact the editorial choices of the publication.
 During the early 1990s, prominent activists and writers, Suzy Byrne and Junior Larkin worked on the publication.

+In March 1994, the publication introduced the Lesbian Pages, a section dedicated to the Lesbian community of Ireland.
+Activist group Lesbians Organising Together (LOT) worked with the GCN staff in an attempt to increase the representation of the lesbian community across all sections of the publication, but settled on the Lesbian Pages.
+The section was a success, particularly in the eyes of the LOT and lesbian community, leading to a wider visibility for lesbians in the publication as well as more women joining the team at GCN.
+The Lesbian Pages were renamed the Lesbian Life section in the November 1996 issue.

 For issue 100, in 1997, GCN sponsored the first Irish Queer Writers Award, which was won in its inaugural year by Micheál Ó Conghaile and Padraig Rooney.
 During this time, GCN also published a number of collage cartoons by Margaret Lonergan about lesbian culture.
 By 1998, the publication had 2 full-time members of staff and 21 part-time positions funded by FÁS producing a 38-page freesheet.